Become a wholetime firefighter – our recruitment campaign is due to launch at the beginning of 2025! Sign up to our jobs mailing list

 All information is transferred on to a database where it is stored and subject to AF&RS information security controls, policies and data retention schedule.

-Handwritten notes are kept securely to assist the Firesetter Advisor in carrying out the intervention.
+Handwritten notes are kept securely to assist the Fire Safety advisor in carrying out the intervention.
 Once the interventions have all been carried out, the notes are securely shredded.

 Information sharing